szepeviktor/hosting-check/README.md

 Shared hosting service (webspace) checker

-This **shell script** runs on a terminal (Linux, Cygwin, OS X) and checks any FTP/PHP/MySQL hosting service/webspace.
+This **shell script** runs on a terminal (Linux, Cygwin, OS X) and checks any FTP/PHP/MySQL hosting service/webspace by uploading PHP code and downloading its output.

 ## Checks